gitlabform/gitlabform/README.md

 ...for:

 * all projects you have access to,
-* a group of projects,
+* a group/subgroup of projects,
 * a single project,

-...and a combination of them (default config for all projects + more specific for some groups + even more specific for particular projects).
+...and a combination of them (default config for all projects + more specific for some groups/subgroups + even more specific for particular projects).

 ## Installation